nphilip1098/Panorama-Cubemap/README.md

 # Panorama-Cubemap
-This repository contains an implementation of encoding equirectangular panoramas into the cubemap format.
+This repository contains an implementation of encoding equirectangular panoramas into the cubemap format.[IIT Madras SFRP]

 ## Abstract